chrislattman/blogging-project/docs/terminal-commands/README.md

 Stands for "netcat."
 It's a handy utility that is used to test connections between devices on a network.

-- Telnet is a similar tool (which should only be used for diagnostic purposes)
+- Telnet is a similar tool (which should also only be used for diagnostic purposes)
 - `nc` can also be used for file transfers and port scanning
     - For file transfers, it's more secure to use [`scp`](../ssh#scp) or [`sftp`](../ssh#sftp)
     - For port scanning, a more sophisticated alternative is [`nmap`](#nmap)